 Here's what to look for when shopping for sustainable furniture.

-Materials in Sustainable Furniture
+Sustainable Furniture Materials

 Sustainable Manufacturing Practices

-Manufacturing practices have to be safe for the environment, which means that manufacturers should check carbon emissions, and make sure that they do not pollute the environment.
-They should practice fair trade and not harm communities or destroy sensitive environments to gather material for their products.
-Look for certification from authorities such as FSC, or the Forest Stewardship Council.
+Using sustainable materials is only part of producing sustainable furniture.
+Responsible manufacturing practices matter just as much and have a great impact on our planet.
+Such manufacturing practices have to be safe for the environment, which means manufacturers must limit carbon emissions and other pollution.
+Sustainable manufacturers also often practice fair trade and don't harm communities or environments to gather materials for their products.
+Look for certifications on the furniture from authorities such as the Forest Stewardship Council.

-Look for Cradle to Cradle Certification
+Cradle to Cradle Certification